 Kelly Sweeney, Math Teacher, joined the Oliverian community in the fall of 2012.
 Kelly grew up in Ballston Spa, New York, and studied Mathematics and Inclusive Education at Nazareth College.
-She is completing a degree in Educational Technology at The College of St. Rose.
+She received her MS degree in Educational Technology at The College of St. Rose.
 During college, she spent five months living and studying in Sydney, Australia, and student taught in Wales, UK, where she was enlightened with a different approach to teaching, and the opportunity to travel and explore Europe on the weekends.

 Growing up outside of the Adirondacks, Kelly has developed an affinity for the great outdoors.
 She really enjoys a range of outdoor activities, including hiking, camping, running and biking.
 She completed her first triathlon last summer, and has run several half marathons.
 She loves sports and played soccer, basketball, and lacrosse in high school, and continued playing soccer throughout college.
 Kelly became a teacher to influence the lives of children, and there’s no better place to do that than here.
 She feels that Oliverian is more than a school, but is a community where the students and staff all learn from one another and grow together.
 She’s excited to bring a fresh and innovative perspective to learning, and hopes to instill some of her passion for math into the students.